mantidproject/mantid/docs/source/concepts/CrystalField.rst

 A mirror plane perpendicular to :math:`x` will map :math:`x` to :math:`-x`, or :math:`\cos\phi\rightarrow-\cos\phi=\cos(\phi+\pi)`
 and so is equivalent to a rotation by :math:`180^\circ`.
-Thus any point group with a mirror plane must have only even :math:`m` terms, because we can always chose the crystal field coordinate system such that the mirror plane is the :math:`yz` plane (if there are no other symmetry in the system).
+Thus any point group with a mirror plane must have only even :math:`m` terms, because we can always choose the crystal field coordinate system such that the mirror plane is the :math:`yz` plane (if there are no other symmetries in the system).

 The roto-inversion operation :math:`S_n` is an :math:`n`-fold rotation followed by mirroring in the plane perpendicular to the rotation axis.
 This mirroring is actually equivalent to an inversion about the origin,